Family Doctors - GPs (General Practitioners)

 Students whose course of study is less than six months are entitled to limited free NHS treatment and are therefore advised to take out medical insurance for the duration of their stay in the UK.
 See UKCISA for further details.

 To find local GP practices use NHS Choices.

 Newnham Walk Surgery, as well as being the closest GP practice to the College, is experienced in treating students and offers a high standard of service to Wolfson students.
 The Practice Nurses there can see students with an appointment for minor ailments that may require prescriptions, such as eye infections and dressings.
 Appointments to see a GP or Practice Nurse can be pre-booked online, by telephone or in person.

 Urgent Care Cambridgeshire provides out-of-hours GP cover for Cambridge and is based at Chesterton Medical Centre, Union Lane, Cambridge CB4 1PX.
-For assessment and treatment by a GP from 18:00-08:30, weekends and public holidays call 0330 123 9131.
+For assessment and treatment by a GP from 18:00-08:30, weekends and public holidays call 111.
 You will be asked to supply your post code and the name of your usual GP practice or GP.
 An operator will take your details and a GP will return your call.
-The GP will then advise and decide whether to see you at the nearby out-of-hours centre or visit you in College.
-If you attend Chesterton Medical Centre, the Porters can call a taxi for you.
+If you are asked to attend Chesterton Medical Centre, the Porters can call a taxi for you.
 You are advised to take a friend with you.

 StudentHealth For comprehensive advice on local health services in Cambridge, a website has been developed by a consortium of eight central General Practices in Cambridge, each with a high student population.

 Fit For Travel gives travel health information for people travelling abroad from the UK.